OutrunFinance/FFLaunch/README.md

 + By creating new usage scenarios on Outstake and Outswap, FFLaunch enhances the practicality of LSTs.
 + This strategy will attract more users, thereby increasing the activity and value of the entire ecosystem.

+## Moving like meme

+Meme coins in Web3 represent an intriguing asset class.
+People often passionately support meme coins, even if they lack practical value.
+The rise of meme coins reflects retail investors' preference for more transparent, community-driven investment methods.
+This approach not only offers the potential for high returns but also allows investors to directly participate in market activities and enjoy the thrill of investing.
+Traditional VC coins, due to their complexity and potential for rug pulls, have led retail investors to explore other, more attractive investment options.

+As a result, some Web3 developers are starting to feel discouraged, thinking that building a meme coin might be more rewarding than their efforts to create something substantial.
+This can indeed be disheartening for developers who are genuinely contributing to Web3.
+However, some clever developers are beginning to contemplate how to integrate the characteristics of meme coins into their projects or empower conventional Web3 projects with meme coin attributes.
+However, the most we typically see is hosting a meme drawing competition, which, frankly, is a rather ludicrous imitation.
+Now, I'm here to tell you that it's time for FFLaunch to make its entrance.

+Throughout the entire lifecycle of the FFLaunch event, project teams are prohibited from minting or unlocking new tokens, ensuring that all tokens remain in the hands of retail investors.
+This makes it possible for project tokens to become meme coins during the event's lifecycle, and FFLaunch even creates a more favorable environment for genuine meme coins.
+During the event's lifecycle, users can freely trade project tokens as meme coins.
+Regardless of the eventual outcome, participants in FFLaunch can redeem their liquidity at the end of the event's lifecycle.
+Even if a project goes to zero during the event's lifecycle, FFLaunch participants can redeem the majority of their ETH, which serves as insurance for FFLaunch participants.

+For project teams, they can organize a professional meme operations team and operate their project tokens as meme coins during the event lifecycle.
+This can increase user stickiness and activity for your project, while also earning transaction fees from users to support project operations.
+After the event lifecycle ends, you can then empower your meme coin to become a practical token, transitioning from a meme project to a practical project, completing a magnificent transformation.

 ## Event Lifecycle